A short Q&A

 My approach to this work has been essentially experimental, to initiate

-a process and let it flow, the nature of the process thereafter determining
+a process and let it flow, the nature of the process thereafter

-is that the work is a situation which organises itself dependent on its
+main consideration, which is that the work is a situation which

 own structural organisation.

-With this work it is important to maintain the scale, volume and complexity
+With this work it is important to maintain the scale, volume and

-at a level which creates a coherent individual experience.
+complexity at a level which creates a coherent individual experience.

 For myself the most important quality is that it is a situation which

-is physically referential both to external contexts and to its own structure.
+is physically referential both to external contexts and to its own

 Technical: